 Another way to see the world, make a difference, and receive free housing is volunteering for the Peace Corps.

-While you do get pay and housing, don’t expect a luxury villa.
-Housing is usually a bedroom in a host family’s home, and while volunteers earn more than the average salary in the impoverished local communities where they serve, that isn’t saying much.
+Although you do get pay and free housing, don’t expect a luxury villa.
+Housing is usually a bedroom in a host family’s home, and although volunteers earn more than the average salary in the impoverished local communities where they serve, that isn’t saying much.

 It’s a 27-month commitment: three months of training, followed by two years of service in the field.
 That’s a long time if your only goal is living for free while you figure out what you want to do with your life.